 It’s important yeah?
 Because I like to buy all the things.

-Typically, I found client-side just pays more.
+Oddly, I found client-side pays more.
 I was offered roles at two fantastic agencies this year.
 Their cultures, mindsets and attitudes were everything I could have wanted from an employer and it was clear these were awesome places to come to work each day.

-But both of the roles I was offered were much lower salaries and more junior solely because I had never worked in an agency.
-I felt I was qualified for the more senior roles in those agencies but even those were still around a couple of grand less than the client side jobs I was interviewing for so I had to make a really tough, but personal, decision and the money was very much a deciding factor.
+But both of the roles I was offered were much lower salaries and more junior solely because I had never worked in an agency previously.
+I felt I was qualified for the more senior roles in those agencies but even those were still around a couple of grand less than the client side jobs I was interviewing for so I had to make a really tough decision.

 If I’d taken either of the jobs I think I would have spent a few frustrating months getting through the basics again and at several grand less than the client side role I eventually chose.
 Had I been at a different stage of life, a 24 year old me would have absolutely chosen differently.
 But I’m 32, thinking about house buying, making little lives, buying proper make up etc etc and taking a significant pay cut and starting over professionally wasn’t a sensible option for me.